The Gentleman from America: Plot

-Two pals in the American Expeditionary Forces in France during World War I, Dennis O'Shane (Hoot Gibson) and Johnny Day (Tom O'Brien), are given a furlough.
+Two pals in the American Expeditionary Forces in France during World War I, Dennis O'Shane and Johnny Day, are given a furlough.
 With a borrowed dollar, they clean up in a craps game and head for Paris.
 They board the wrong train and land in Cardonia, a principality of Spain.
-Dennis is mistaken for a desperate bandito and, at the same time, falls in love with Carmen Navarro (Louise Lorraine), the prettiest senorita in Cardonia.
+Dennis is mistaken for a desperate bandito and, at the same time, falls in love with Carmen Navarro, the prettiest senorita in Cardonia.

-In a series of adventures, Dennis saves her from marriage to a villain, learns she is the daughter of the Grand Duke (Albert Prisco), and becomes the assistant ruler of the kingdom.
+In a series of adventures, Dennis saves her from marriage to a villain, learns she is the daughter of the Grand Duke, and becomes the assistant ruler of the kingdom.
 In his excitement, he forgets that he is a member of the American A.E.F. until a couple of husky M.P.s arrive on scene to cart him off to a military prison.
 He leaves his bride with the excuse that General Pershing has called him back to take charge of the Army, but he will return as soon as he gets the country's affairs in such shape that he can turn them over to an assistant.